mohai11/Smart-Power-Manager/README.md

 # Smart-Power-Manager
-This is a Operating System project
+This is a Operating System project.
+Author- Abdul Mohaimin